“Do or do not. There is no try.”

 ALUMNI

 Karina Chan: Technician (2018-2020).
-Current: Medical Student at California North State University College of Medicine, class of 2026.
+Current: Medical Student, California North State University College of Medicine.
+(Class of 2026).

 Michael Mendelsohn: Master’s student (2019-2020).
-Current: Field Scientist at Molecular Devices
+Current: Bioresearch Field Applications Scientist at Molecular Devices.

 Belen Sundberg: Technician (2019-2021).
-Current: Ph.D. candidate at Columbia University, Integrated Program
+Current: Ph.D. candidate at Columbia University.

 Charles Laurore: Technician (2021-2022).
-Current: Medical Student at Icahn School of Medicine at Mt Sinai, class of 2027.
+Current: Medical Student at Icahn School of Medicine at Mt Sinai (Class of 2027).

 Aster Yang: Technician (2021-2023).
 Current Position: Ph.D.
-Candidate at Rutgers University
+Candidate, Rutgers University.

 Marina Perera: Postdoctoral fellow (2018-2023).
-Current Position: Research Scientist, CRUK
+Current Position: Staff Scientist, CRUK.

 Sean Bae: Technician (2023-2024).
-Current Position: Medical Student at Georgetown University Medical School, class of 2028.
+Current Position: Medical Student at Georgetown University Medical School.
+(Class of 2028).

 Huijin Feng: Technician (2021-2024).
-Current Position: GenScript representative.
+Current Position: Sales representative, Genscript.

-Lela Devine: Barnard SRI student (Summer 2023 and Summer 2024).
+Lela Devine: Barnard undergraduate student (2023-2024).

 Shu Ichimiya: Postdoctoral fellow (2021-2024).
-Current Position: GI Surgeon, Fukuoka, Japan
+Current Position: Gastrointestinal Surgeon, Fukuoka, Japan